sagar-viradiya/eazypermissions/CONTRIBUTING.md

 ## Before you start
 At a high level, this project is divided into 5 modules(including sample module) as follow.

-1. common - As you must have guessed this module contains common things shared by coroutinepermission and livedatapermission module.
+1. common - As you must have guessed this module contains common things shared by coroutinepermission, livedatapermission and dslpermission module.
 2. coroutinepermission - Contains coroutines specific implementation for requesting and observing permission.
 3. livedatapermission - Contains livedata specific implementation for requesting and observing permission.
 4. dslpermission - Contains Kotlin DSL specific implementation for requesting and observing permission.